silx-kit/pyFAI/doc/source/man/scripts.rst

  * check_calib: checks the calibration of an image at the sub-pixel level (deprecated: see "validate" option in pyFAI-calib)

 Azimuthal integration tools:
- * pyFAI-integrate: the only graphical interface for integration
+ * pyFAI-integrate: the graphical interface for integration (GUI)
  * pyFAI-saxs: command line interface for small-angle scattering
  * pyFAI-waxs: command line interface for powder difration
+ * diff_map: diffraction mapping & tomography tool (command line and GUI)
- * diff_tomo: diffraction mapping&tomography tool
+ * diff_tomo: diffraction tomography tool (command line only)

 .. toctree::
    :maxdepth: 4